htang014/rshell/README.md

 $ cmd1 ; cmd2 || cmd3 && cmd4
 ```

 NOTE: Logic operations are interpreted and performed left to right.
+Empty commands are treated as successful.

 * **&&** - Execute the command to the right of this if and only if the command to the left executed correctly.